rubygems/rfcs/text/0008-ingest-gem-content.md

 - What is the impact of not doing this?

 # Unresolved questions

+- Feedback on naming.
+We can tackle column names in individual PRs, but if there is any structural names we'd like to refine, let's address them here.
+- Should we keep the file manifest of yanked gems?
+  Is a yanked gem intended to be trashed completely or just hidden?
+  One possible downside to keeping the file manifest would be if files were committed that leaked private info just by their name or content type.
+  I'm leaning towards not saving yanked file manifests, but happy to hear comments.
+- Should we try to trigger gem ingestion on-demand when a manifest is requested for a gem that doesn't have one yet?
+  This could accidentally cause us to index every gem if a web crawler attempts to view every "browse" page on every gem, once that is available.
+- The total size of expanded gems and the processing time to achieve adequate coverage is unknown.
+- What subset of gems that should be indexed at the start?
+  We should probably index at least some recent versions of common gems to start.
+  I don't have a heuristic for deciding which gems meet that criteria.
+- Should we aim to index all past gems?
+- Should we host _any_ binary files?
+Images?
+I lean towards "no" because image viewing is not the intention of this feature.
+- Is there a reason to store compiled binaries?
+Would it support any tooling that might otherwise be difficult to implement?

+### Out-of-scope for this RFC

+- Format and hosting of manifests and files at an API.
+While I have a design in mind, I'm holding off on creating the design until a future RFC focused on serving this content.
+- Web UI for content browsing.
+- CLI support for content browsing.
+- API, Web, or CLI support for file diffs.

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before it is on by default?